 Ok now for some colour science!
 Just kidding, I’ll keep things simple here!
 The number one rule I like to give for colours is - when in doubt, go with a neutral piece.
 Neutral colours include things like muted browns, tan, gray, creams, black, or navy.
 These colours are more cohesive with my editing style and fit well with the overall image I strive to produce.
 Not to mention natural colours are also flattering for every skin tone and ensure that you are the center of attention in your engagement photos instead of your shirt being the eye-catcher.

 Some things to avoid in your outfit choice include:

 - Not a huge fan of blues, but they can work if it's a muted tone!

 - All-black outfits (can come out super dark)

 - Clothes with large patterns or logos

 In terms of your partner's outfit, I would always recommend a coordinated style or colour palette.
-You definitely don’t want to be too “matchy-matchy” with things but I like to recommend a tight colour palette of 2-3 different colours between the two of you.
+However, this definitely doesn’t mean wearing matching outfits (I would avoid this!) rather, I recommend coordinating a tight colour palette of 2-3 different colours between the two of you.
 If that’s too hard, as long as the colours between you don’t clash, you should be good!